RajeevSingh2412/METACRAFTER_ETH-PROOF-PROJECT/README.md

 ### Executing Program

-To run this program, you can use Remix, an online Solidity IDE.
+To run this program, we can use Remix, an online Solidity IDE.
 Follow the steps below to get started:

     1. Go to the Remix website at Remix Ethereum IDE.
     2. Create a new file by clicking on the "+" icon in the left-hand sidebar.